Cellular Senescence Network Funding Opportunities Frequently Asked Questions (FAQs)

 During years 2-5, the Consortium will be expected to have regular data releases of publication-quality data, to work with the wider research community to establish data and resource sharing policies, as well as creating tools and engaging in activities that will accelerate awareness and re-use of Consortium data.
 Individual projects will validate and implement emerging technologies into their data generation pipelines, regularly contribute significant amounts of well annotated, high-quality data to the CODCC in standardized formats, and analyze the generated data for new insights into inter-individual variability.

-7. Will there be a similar atlas of cellular senescence in mice?
+7. Why is SenNet interested in creating an atlas of cellular senescence in mice?

-8. Why are the human and mouse projects being released at different times?
+8. Why were the human and mouse projects released at different times?

 The NIH expects that the murine effort might take a shorter time to reach its goal compared to the human atlas effort.